S3 method for class 'keras.src.models.model.Model'

 List of

-instances.
+Callback()instances.
 List of callbacks to apply during training.
-Seecallback_*
+Seecallback_*.- validation_split

 Data on which to evaluate the loss and any model metrics at the end of each epoch.
 The model will not be trained on this data.
 Thus, note the fact that the validation loss of data provided using

-is not affected by regularization layers like noise and dropout.validation_data
+validation_splitorvalidation_datais not affected by regularization layers like noise and dropout.validation_datawill overridevalidation_split.
+It can be:A tuple

 - shuffle